Jun-del/TalentLabs/astro-blog-web-dev/src/pages/posts/post-6.md

 - React batches or groups multiple state updates together before re-rendering the component
 - When updating state based on its previous value, use functional updates to ensure correctness, especially in asynchronous scenarios.
+- State update are not immediate, they will only be updated on the next render so your current state is still stale

 ```jsx
 // Problem: count will only be incremented once